swift502/EquimercConverter/README.md

 - The GPU version uses [moderngl](https://github.com/moderngl/moderngl) to transform the image using shaders and then saves it using Pillow.
 - The CPU version simply uses [Pillow](https://github.com/python-pillow/Pillow) to modify every pixel individually.

+This project therefore contains working examples of Python and GLSL conversion code.
+Feel free to borrow them and translate them to your language/project.

 ## Setup

 1. Install [Python 3.11+](https://www.python.org/downloads/)